-Leishmaniasis is world-wide one of the most common infectious disorders caused by protozoa.
-Due to the climate change, there is a risk of further spread of the disease to central and northern Europe.
+The classical distribution of leishmaniasis is Central and South Americas, China, Sri Lanka, the change, there is a risk of further spread of the disease to central and northern Europe.
 Another important issue is the high number of refugees from Syria since Syria is one of the hot spots of Old World leishmaniasis.
 We report on single-centre experience with leishmaniasis in the capital of Saxony, Dresden, during the years 2001 to 2017.
 We noted a substantial increase in the last five years.
 Once a very rare exotic disorder in Germany, cutaneous leishmaniasis has become a reality and physicians should be aware of it.
 A significant number of cases are from Syrian refugees; other cases had been acquired by tourists in the Mediterranean region!